jpark11/west-elm/README.md

+# Startup Notes

+You

-# West Elm Markup Challenge
+# West Elm Markup Challenge Instructions

 In this challenge you'll be building a webpage from scratch.
 Refer to the image titled `markup-challenge.jpg` while putting your page together.
 Feel free to use the images provided, or use your own optimized images.
 Dazzle us with your HTML, CSS, and JavaScript skills by